Clarifai/docs/docs/introduction.md

 [![](/img/icon_portal.jpg) **Clarifai Portal**](portal-guide/portal-overview.md) - Our custom user interface \(UI\) designed specifically for your AI projects.
 Portal makes it fast and easy to label data, build and train models, and connect these models into workflows.

-## Create and organize your AI projects
+## Create and Organize Your AI Projects

 ### Applications